 Of course, once you are given the ok, preparation is the next task to focus on entirely, from moving furniture to prepping walls and floors, as well as dusting your ceiling and repairing any imperfections.

-Gentleness is a key feature you need to hone for this DIY project.
 When rolling your paint onto your ceiling, if you are not careful, you can cause the ceiling to flake and fall to the ground in large chunks.

-When painting your ceilings between coats, it’s important to change the direction you are applying the paint.
+When painting your ceilings between coats, it’s essential to change the direction you are applying the paint.
 If you go side to side for your first coat, you must go back and forth for your second coat.
 This will help to reduce streaky marks and lines on your finished project.